grossetto31/grossetto31/README.md

 - 🔭 I’m currently working as a data analyst

-- 🌱 I’m currently learning *Python e SQL*
+- 🌱 I’m currently learning *Python*

-- 💬 Ask me about *Power BI e Excel*
+- 💬 Ask me about *Power BI, Excel and SQL*

 - 📫 How to reach me *gabrielpayao@hotmail.com*